cityofaustin/projects/_projects/mayors-blockchain-challenge/about/rules.md

 Ideas and solutions presented must be developed for this challenge by the participants representing them.

+You can connect with other particpants, form teams, and collaborate on the [Challenge Slack channel](https://join.slack.com/t/atx-mbc/shared_invite/enQtNDAyODg1Nzg4NDE2LWM0ZDllYzc1ZjUzYzEyNjk2NzczM2NiZjZjM2MzNTBiMGQ5ZTcwYzFhNmEyZjYxNDYzMjQyN2FlMDIwYjJhZDk).

 ### How do I participate as a community member?
 Are you a services provider or person with lived homelessness experience?
 We'd love for you to participate as a consultant or subject matter expert.
 Please contact innovation@austintexas.gov with your interest.